jtregenza/haunted-portfolio/work/storytale-studio.md

 In 2021 I founded a design studio, Storytale Stuido, with my co-founder Isaac Joe Kong.
 Together we work with driven startup founders who want to turn their ideas into the best stories in the world.

+Stories are the core of all endevours in the world.
+At the heart of all there resides a fire to bring their stories to life.

+We worked along side our client's to

 You can see our work at [storytale.studio](https://storytale.studio)